lla4um/customer360/README.md

 # Get Community Support!

-Visit the [MapR Community](https://community.mapr.com/) pages where you can post questions and discuss your use case.
+Visit the [HPE Ezmeral Community](https://www.hpe.com/us/en/services.html) pages where you can post questions and discuss your use case.